Skip to Content

 Cancellation Policy

-Your appointment fees cover having a veterinarian available for your appointment, time blocked out of the schedule, related travel considerations and other scheduling concerns.
-We offer a refund for all cancellations PRIOR to the day of service or if notified prior to 9 am for same day of services less a 5% credit card and processing fee.
+Your appointment fees cover having a veterinarian available for your appointment, time blocked out of the schedule, related travel considerations and other scheduling dynamics.
+We offer a refund for all cancellations PRIOR to the day of service or if notified prior to 9 am for same day of services.
 You may call, leave a voice mail or text.
-This includes appointment made for ER/same day services.
-These fees will be adhered to especially for appointments where you plan on keeping your pet which we do not advise.
-Please see your cities applicable laws and environmental concerns.
+This includes appointments made for ER/same day services.
+These fees will be adhered to especially for appointments where you plan on keeping your pet.

 We’re Here for You